 Notes on the Geography of Northern India: Chini-ka-Rauzah

-The name China-ka-Rauzah, or tiled mausoleum, is a nickname for the tomb of Shah Jahan's vizier, Shukrullah Shirazi, who built the tomb while he was still alive.
+The China-ka-Rauzah, or "tiled mausoleum," is a nickname for the tomb of Shah Jahan's vizier, Shukrullah Shirazi.
 As the name Shirazi suggests, Shukrullah was Persian, but the Mughals had acclimated themselves to Persian styles even before they came to India from what is now Uzbekistan.
-Did Shukrullah despise India?
-You might infer as much from this building which avoids everything Indian, including pillars and lintels, brackets, and chhatris--those little umbrellas so often perched in stone at the corner of monumental Indian structures.
+Did Shukrullah like India?
+You might infer that he did not, because this building avoids everything Indian, including pillars and lintels, brackets, and chhatris--those little umbrellas so often perched in stone at the corner of monumental Indian structures.
 What Shukrullah built is best compared, at least within South Asia, to the Mosque of Wazir Khan in Lahore.